mockoon/mockoon.com/content/docs/latest/mockoon-data-files/sharing-mock-api-files.md

 ### Sharing a mock API

 Each file can be easily shared with other Mockoon's users, "as-is".
-Since [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), there is no need to export in Mockoon's format on one computer and re-import on another one.
+Since [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), there is no need to export in Mockoon's format on one computer and re-import on another one (see [legacy export file](docs:mockoon-data-files/import-export-mockoon-format)).
-After sharing and saving an environment file in any folder, the application can open them directly using the "Open environment" button:
+After [locating your environment file](docs:mockoon-data-files/data-storage-location#locating-the-files), you can share it with your coworkers by using Git for example.
+You coworkers can then save the file in any folder and open it directly using the "Open environment" button:

 ![open an environment{553x203}](/images/docs/v1.17.0/open-environment.png)